jfabdo/pcon/README.md

 # pcon

-ssh ftp scp rsync around proxy
+Proxy wrapper for ssh and scp to automatically use a Windows proxy.